kaptanhaddock/lyd/flow.md

 This actions keep debate structured and avoid off-topics to take over main conversation.
 They also allow to manage duplication and information overload.

-## Transparency, accessibility & privacy
+## Transparency, accessibility and privacy

 Transparency and privacy come from nexus' settings where a flow belongs.